enel-gdh-educational/katacoda-scenarios/docker/part1/step3-answers.md

 ```bash
 docker rm $(docker ps -a -f status=exited -q)
 ```
-This is a shorter command that remove all exited containers.
+This is a shorter command that removes all exited containers.